srchorse/.github/README.md

-# .github
-welcome to the world of tomorrow!
+# welcome to src horse